-- how we consider and assess grant applications - how we notify applicants and enter into grant agreements with grantees - how we monitor and evaluate grantees' performance - responsibilities and expectations in relation to the opportunity.
+- the eligibility and assessment criteria - how we consider and assess grant applications - how we notify applicants and enter into grant agreements with grantees - how we monitor and evaluate grantees' performance - responsibilities and expectations in relation to the opportunity.

 The Department of Industry, Science, Energy and Resources (the department/we) is responsible for administering this grant opportunity on behalf of the Department of Health.